Venue: Rushey Mead Recreation Centre, Gleneagles Avenue, Leicester LE4 7YJ.

 Councillors are reminded that under the Council’s Code of Conduct they should declare any interest they may have in budget applications.

-The Community Engagement Officer gave an update on the Ward Community Budget.
+The Ward Community Engagement Officer provided an update on the Ward Community Budget.

 ANY OTHER BUSINESS

-There being no further business the meeting closed at 7.24pm
+With there being no further business, the meeting closed at 7.03pm.